app-generator/docs-old/samples/django/api-server-sample.md

 * partial\_update
 * destroy

-And to make sure the names of the URLs match what we need, we'll be using [actions](https://www.django-rest-framework.org/api-guide/viewsets/#marking-extra-actions-for-routing).&#x20;
+And to make sure the names of the URLs match what we need, we'll be using [actions](https://www.django-rest-framework.org/api-guide/viewsets/#marking-extra-actions-for-routing).

-First of all, create a file name `viewsets` in the `transactions` directory.&#x20;
+First of all, create a file name `viewsets` in the `transactions` directory.

 And add the following code.